iamfrank/joydiv/README.md

-# joydiv
+# Joydiv vision
-Using javascript audio API to create an interactive poster Check it out: https://iamfrank.github.io/joydiv/
+Using javascript audio API to create an interactive poster.
+Check it out: https://iamfrank.github.io/joydiv/